Manchester United and Aston Villa meet in the Premier League this weekend, a clash between two of English football’s most historic clubs.

-He signed for Manchester United from St Patrick’s Athletic in 1982 and soon became a key figure in the side, winning the FA Cup in 1985 after a man of the match performance in the final win over Everton.
+He signed for Manchester United from St Patrick’s Athletic in 1982 and soon became a key figure in the side, winning the FA Cup in 1985 after a man-of-the-match performance in the final win over Everton.

 Despite reoccurring knee issues that saw him contemplate retirement upon leaving Old Trafford, he played for almost a decade after his departure and wrote his name into Aston Villa folklore.

-Nicknamed ‘God’ on the Holte End, he made 323 appearances for Villa and won the PFA Players’ Player of the Year award during the Premier League’s inaugural season in 1992/93 – a feat since matched by only John Terry and Virgil van Dijk amongst defenders.
+Nicknamed ‘God’ on the Holte End, he made 323 appearances for Villa and won the PFA Players’ Player of the Year award during the Premier League’s inaugural season in 1992/93 – a feat since matched by only John Terry and Virgil van Dijk among defenders.